 Fire cracking does in order to push away the evil spirits as well as sharing sweets is the sign of making new friendship with the new hopes.
 All the pastors dressed up in the new clothes on this day and distribute sweets, snacks to each other within family members or friends.

-Diwali 2014 would be celebrated by the people all over India at Thursday, 23rd of October.
+Diwali 2014 would be celebrated by the people all over India as well as people living in abroad at Thursday, 23rd of October.

 Legends of Diwali